stefanusayudha/base_android_viewbinding/README.md

 Every decision or argument taken or given without any base Principle supporting it, is consider **EMOTIONAL** decision or **EMOTIONAL** argument , is always bad decision or argument.

+Most people think principle is not an urgent, that is wrong.
+Principle is the same as Technology.
+Using Old Principle and Old Tech is consider the same, you will facing same big problem by ignoring new principle.
+Mainly because principle work at very base of the App to the development philosophy all to the final output product.
+Same with technology, principle can also be obsolete and being replaced with a new one.
+So **USE IT!**

 2. **Distribute able**